 ERISA’s clock starts when actual knowledge occurs

-In October 2015, Sulyma, a participant in Intel Corporation’s (Intel) 401(k) plan, filed suit against the plan’s investment committee, alleging imprudent investment selection.
-Intel moved to dismiss the suit for lack of timeliness, claiming that Sulyma filed it more than three years after Intel provided investment disclosures to him.
+In October 2015, Sulyma, a participant in Intel Corporation’s 401(k) plan, filed suit against the plan’s investment committee, alleging imprudent investment selection.
+Intel moved to dismiss the suit for lack of timeliness, claiming that Sulyma filed the complaint more than three years after Intel provided investment disclosures to him.